Paralysis: Variations

 Ascending paralysis contrasts with descending paralysis, which occurs in conditions such as botulism.

 Other animals

 Many animal species use paralyzing toxins to capture prey, evade predation, or both.
 In stimulated muscles, the decrease in frequency of the miniature potentials runs parallel to the decrease in postsynaptic potential, and to the decrease in muscle contraction.
 In invertebrates, this clearly indicates that, e.g., Microbracon (wasp genus) venom causes paralysis of the neuromuscular system by acting at a presynaptic site.
 Philanthus venom inhibits both the fast and slow neuromuscular system at identical concentrations.
-It causes a decrease in the frequency of the miniature potentials without affecting their amplitude significantly.
+It causes a decrease in the decay time of miniature potentials while also decreasing amplitude.

 Invertebrates

 In some species of wasp, to complete the reproductive cycle, the female wasp paralyzes a prey item such as a grasshopper and places it in her nest.
 In the species Philanthus gibbosus, the paralyzed insect (most often a bee species) is coated in a thick layer of pollen.
 The adult P. gibbosus then lays eggs in the paralyzed insect, which is devoured by the larvae when they hatch.